LYNNE J. ELKINS

 Geochemical Modeling of Uranium-Series Isotopes

-Measured isotopic compositions for the U-series system (isotopes of the elements U, Th, Pa, Ra, and others) in basalts are commonly interpreted through comparison with complex model calculations of the melting process.
-These calculations consider the importance of timing in the melt process, including the effects of time on short-lived isotopic decay.
+Isotopic compositions in the uranium-series system (isotopes of the elements U, Th, Pa, Ra, and others) in basalts are interpreted through comparison with model calculations of the progressive melting process in the Earth's mantle.
+Calculations like these can consider not only the process of magma generation and transport from multiple source lithologies, but also the importance of timing in the melt process, including the effects of time on short-lived isotopic decay.
 Ongoing developments in modeling aim to improve our interpretations of regional and global geochemical data sets, leading to a better understanding of melting and melt transport processes on Earth.
 Recent work has been conducted in collaboration with scientists at LDEO, University of Utah, and others.
-This is currently an NSF-funded CAREER project, and research efforts are ongoing and active, with papers and projects already underway (e.g., Elkins et al., 2019, 2023; Elkins and Spiegelman, 2021; Elkins and Lambart, 2024).
-Some possible research directions in geochemical modeling are explored here.
+This is an NSF-funded CAREER project in its final year, with papers and projects already published and final efforts currently underway (e.g., Elkins et al., 2019, 2023; Elkins and Spiegelman, 2021; Elkins and Lambart, 2024).
+Related research directions in geochemical modeling are explored here, and user tutorials for using pyUserCalc, our melt modeling package ,for your own modeling calculations can be found here.

 The Kane-Atlantis Supersegment of the Mid-Atlantic Ridge

 The Mid-Atlantic Ridge is a classic, slow-spreading mid-ocean ridge setting, and the Kane-Atlantis supersegment is among the best mapped and most intensively studied parts of that ridge.
 It contains many second-order ridge segments that exhibit a range of ridge morphologies, including both symmetrically- and asymmetrically-spreading sections.
 Ridges that diverge at slow rates, which constitute as much as 80% of the global mid-ocean ridge system, appear to be particularly sensitive to the factors that control ridge symmetry and crustal accretionary style, with as many as half of slow-spreading ridge segments exhibiting asymmetric character created by long-lived detachment faulting.
-For this project, the group at UNL measured short-lived U-series disequilibria and radiogenic (Sr-Nd-Pb-Hf) isotope compositions in fresh basalts from the supersegment, with the goal of evaluating magma origins on short and long length-scales.
-The study focuses on the 2012 suite of samples collected from the Kane-Atlantis supersegment under chief scientists Charlie Langmuir and Javier Escartin aboard the R/V Knorr.
-The ultimate goal of this study is to develop a more complete model for ocean crust formation at mid-ocean ridges and for the factors that control that process.
+For this project, we measured short-lived U-series disequilibria and radiogenic (Sr-Nd-Pb-Hf) isotope compositions in fresh basalts from the supersegment, with the goal of evaluating magma origins on short and long length-scales.
+The study focused on the 2012 suite of samples collected from the Kane-Atlantis supersegment under chief scientists Charlie Langmuir and Javier Escartin aboard the R/V Knorr.
+The ultimate goal of this study was to develop a more complete model for ocean crust formation at mid-ocean ridges and for the factors that control that process.
 Research collaborations for this project included Harvard University and the University of Wyoming.
 This project funded two graduate students and several undergraduate researchers, and ultimately involved a large number of colleagues and students in aspects of the research.
-Data analysis is complete, and publications exploring the new data set are in progress.

 The Central Highlands Diffuse Igneous Province

 This study explored the recent and diffuse volcanic activity and its associations with faulting and tectonic activity in Vietnam.
 The project aimed to test working models for tectonics and volcanic activity in this collision-adjacent region, to better explain the tectonic setting and understand why volcanism and (active!) faulting are occurring in Indochina.
 One scenario is that rifting is occurring in an extensional environment associated with volcanism, adjacent to the formerly diverging East Vietnam/South China Sea.
 An alternative, preferred based on our field and remote sensing results, is that tectonic extrusion associated with the Himalayan collision is causing block rotation and coupled mantle upwelling.
-Together with co-PI and structural geologist and tectonicist C. Burberry from UNL, and collaborators Hoang Nguyen from the Vietnam Academy of Science and Technology (VAST) and J. Lassiter at University of Texas at Austin, we developed and worked on a large NSF-funded project to study the tectonic setting of the Central Highlands.
+Together with co-PI and structural geologist and tectonicist C. Burberry from University of Nebraska-Lincoln, and collaborators Hoang Nguyen from the Vietnam Academy of Science and Technology (VAST) and J. Lassiter at University of Texas at Austin, we developed and worked on a large NSF-funded project to study the tectonic setting of the Central Highlands.
 This project incorporated several seasons of field structural measurements, remote sensing methods, and geochemical analysis of basalts and xenoliths to better understand the origins of volcanic and tectonic activity in Indochina.
-This project supported multiple graduate students, and has produced one manuscript (Hobbs et al., 2023) and two additional draft manuscripts in progress (Richard et al., 2024; in prep.).
+This project supported multiple graduate students, and has produced two published manuscripts (Hobbs et al., 2023; Richard et al., 2024) and one additional manuscript in revision (Richard et al., in prep.).

 The Central Atlantic Magmatic Province

 This enormous large igneous province formed at the Triassic-Jurassic boundary, when initial rifting of the central Atlantic contributed to the breakup of Pangea.
 That rift ultimately formed the central Atlantic ocean basin.
-In contradiction with some earlier research, recent geochemical results (e.g., Merle et al., 2014) have suggested that continental rifting initiated without the influence of a mantle plume, causing the mantle lithosphere and underlying asthenosphere to extensively melt.
-We measured new hafnium isotope compositions to further test working hypotheses for CAMP magma formation.
+We measured new hafnium isotope compositions to test and revise working hypotheses for CAMP magma formation.
 This research sought to better understand the role of the mantle in the initiation of continental rifting and eventual ocean basin formation, and was conducted with collaborators from the University of Padova, UT at Austin, University of South Carolina, and several universities in Brazil.
-This research was funded entirely by UNL's College of Arts and Sciences, and was published in Elkins et al. (2020).
+This research was funded by University of Nebraska-Lincoln's College of Arts and Sciences, and was published in Elkins et al. (2020).
+The project also produced a geochemical calculator tool for assessing the role of ancient subduction-related fluid metasomatism in modifying the mantle beneath rifting continents, available as a supplement to the 2020 paper.

 North Atlantic Mid-Ocean Ridges